hawkinsw/api_intro/docs/README.md

 However, a majority of people use HTTP APIs to make RPCs that simply access databases.
 In a way, these remote procedures that deliver data on demand *are* procedures.
 But, in a way, they aren't.
 Nevertheless, these databases are accessible by HTTP APIs and are wildly popular.
 Some of the most famous ones include the Facebook API, the Instagram API, the Google Maps API, and so on.

+In order to make a RPC to an HTTP API you need to know that API's *endpoint*.
+The *endpoint* is the address to which you connect in order to invoke the reusable functionality.
+For a REST HTTP API, the endpoint usually looks like any other URL.

 ### Making APIs Real and Tangible

 Just what does it look like, practically, to call an HTTP API.
 In fact it's not much different than loading a web page.
 You can technically make a RPC over HTTP using your web browser.

-Paste the following URL in your web browser:
+Paste the following endpoint in your web browser:

 ```
 https://api.sunrise-sunset.org/json?lat=39.1031&lng=-84.5120&date=2021-11-10